 Creator Joshua Smith

-In one way or another scent has played a roll.
-For most of my life I have been an informal adorer of scent, enjoying the perfumed world around us.
+In one way or another scent has played a role.
+For most of my life, I have been an informal adorer of scent, enjoying the perfumed world around us.

-- Are there any scent memories from growing up that you are still drawn to?
+Are there any scent memories growing up that you are still drawn to?

 The clearest memory related to scent from my childhood has always been the scent of lilacs in bloom.
 My mother lost her entire sense of smell in her 20’s but always pointed out that lilacs were her favorite flower because of her memory of their aroma.
 It made me consider scent as something important and not necessarily a constant, so it became something to take notice of rather than take for granted.
 If the memory of the smell of lilacs could still make my mother treasure them so much I thought their scent must really be important.

-- How did your career or journey into the fragrance world begin?
+How did your career into the fragrance industry begin?

 I began researching and playing more seriously with fragrance composition while in school for my bachelor of design degree.
 Design is all about consideration to tiny details and beauty and function but it is entirely visible.
 Perfume became an outlet because of it’s incredible creative similarities to art or design but while being entirely invisible.
 It then seemed like a good idea to marry the visible world of design with the invisible world of perfume and conceive of a perfume brand.